kingdonb/rit-csh-slides/flux-basics.md

 # Subscriptions in K8s are negotiated automatically

-* On the other hand, across the internet (GitHub, GitLab, Gitea, CodeCommit, ...) webhooks typically need configured
+* On the other hand, across the internet (GitHub, GitLab, Gitea, CodeCommit, ...)
+* {::wait/}Webhooks typically need configured

 # Flux is Community